Naruto8/CS698Y-Project/README.md

 ### Acknowledgements

-I would like to thank prof. Biswa and my fellow classmate Nayan for their help in the project.
+I would like to thank my professor and my fellow classmate Nayan for their help in the project.